-To support the skin’s function in the immune system, it is essential to receive a range of nutrients that strengthen the skin barrier and promote the development of necessary immune cells.
+To support the skin’s function in the immune system, it is essential to receive a range of nutrients that support the skin barrier and maintin the development of necessary immune cells.
 Vitamins A, B3, C, and E are all vital for your skin.
 Vitamins A and C help support collagen production in your skin for strength and flexibility.
 Vitamin A is found in foods like carrots and squash, while vitamin C is found in green leafy vegetables, peppers, and citrus fruits.

-Vitamin B3 is great for supporting hydrated skin, while vitamin E promotes hydrated skin and produces antioxidants that support healthy aging.
+Vitamin B3 is great for supporting hydrated skin, while vitamin E helps maintain hydrated skin and produces antioxidants that support healthy aging.
 Vitamin B3 is found in many plants and animal-based foods like red meat, poultry, brown rice, and nuts.
 Vitamin E is found in some plant-based oils, nuts, and seeds.

 Other important nutrients for your skin are omega-3 fatty acids, which are polyunsaturated fats that help create the foundations of many cells in our body.
 These healthy fats can support hydrated skin and healthy skin cells, thus working to maintain a strong skin barrier.